ezavesky/udnd_09_robo_replacements/README.md

 </td></tr>

 <tr><td><strong>user testing (250)</strong>
-user testing was accomplished in two ways, early and quick user testing of individual ideas and visual concepts during design and implementation; a secondary, more complete test was also performed when siginificant milestones (like the completion of a task station); notes were taken along the way in the primary design document <strong>(evaluation and improvements included)</strong>
+user testing was accomplished in two ways, early and quick user testing of individual ideas and visual concepts during design and implementation; a secondary, more complete test was also performed when significant milestones (like the completion of a task station); notes were taken along the way in the primary design document <strong>(evaluation and improvements included)</strong>
 <ul><li>design docs - <a target="_new" href="docs/design.pdf">user testing section</a> describes revisions made based on user opinions of characters and interactions</li>
 </ul></td></tr>